bonham000/fcc-react-tests-module/README.md

 ##Instructions for QA:##

-Once a challenge is completed written (title, instructions, seed code, solution code, and tests are all completed) it needs to be reviewed to ensure that it correctly assesses what it is trying to assess and the tests function properly.
+Once a challenge is completely written (title, instructions, seed code, solution code, and tests are all completed) it needs to be reviewed to ensure that it correctly assesses what it is trying to assess and the tests function properly.
 After a challenge has been reviewed its status can be updated.

 ***